Frequently Asked Questions

 LifeGlider was designed for ADA-compliant surfaces and pathways.
 If you decide to use it on surfaces other than ADA-compliant ones, you do so at your own risk.

 We do not sell direct to consumers outside the USA.
-However, the LifeGlider is currently available in Singapore and in Canada.
+However, the LifeGlider is currently available in Singapore, Hong Kong, Malaysia, and Taiwan.
+It is available for purchase online in Canada, Australia, and the United Kingdom.
 For contact information, please go to the Where to Buy section.

 If you live elsewhere, please contact your local distributor of walkers to see if they might order one for you.